 A dog may show signs of breathing difficulty if there is a mouth tumor at the base of the tongue.

-Diagnosis and Treatment of Canine Oral Cancer
+Diagnosis of Canine Oral Cancer

 As mentioned above, melanomas tend to metastasize early and by the time the dog is diagnosed with oral cancer, it will have already metastasized to the lungs.

-Moreover, if a dog has been diagnosed with oral cancer, the vet will most likely examine the regional lymph nodes as well.
+If a dog has been diagnosed with oral cancer, the vet will most likely examine the regional lymph nodes as well.
 Fine-needle aspiration may be necessary to biopsy suspicious nodes to check for the presence of cancerous cells.

 Depending on the size, location, and type of the tumor, treatment can be one or a combination of the following: